MicrosoftDocs/architecture-center/docs/example-scenario/networking/splitbrain-dns-hosting.md

 In our architecture, several critical components require careful consideration:

    - **Application Gateway**: The entry point for all internal user requests.
 Potential failure points include misconfigurations, SSL certificate expiration, or capacity limits.
-   - **Azure Firewall**: Responsible for securing communication between the Application Gateway and backend VMs.
-Failures could occur due to rule conflicts, unexpected traffic spikes, or misconfigured network rules.
    - **Azure Front Door**: Primarily used for external user access and caching/optimization.
 Failure points may involve DNS misconfigurations, regional outages, or SSL termination issues.

 **Assess Impact**
    - **External Users**: If the Application Gateway fails, external users won’t be able to access the subdomains associated with our primary apex domain.
 This directly impacts user experience and business continuity.
-   - **Internal Users**: Backend VMs are critical for internal users (e.g., financial analysts).
+   - **Internal Users**: Backend VMs are critical for internal users (e.g. financial analysts).
 A failure in communication between the Application Gateway and VMs disrupts data retrieval and analysis.

 **Mitigation Strategies**
    - **Redundancy and Scaling**:
       - Deploy multiple Application Gateways across availability zones to ensure high availability.
-      - Autoscale backend VMs based on demand to handle varying loads.
    - **Health Probes and Monitoring**:
-      - Regularly check the health of VMs and services.
-Use Azure Monitor to trigger scaling events or failover.
+      - Regularly check the health of your compute and various Azure networking services.
+Use Azure Monitor to trigger scaling events or failover (where applicable).
       - Set up alerts for critical metrics (e.g., CPU, memory, response time).
    - **DNS Control**:
       - Implement DNS-based routing based on client network location:
-         - For external users, Azure Front Door handles DNS resolution and caching.
+         - For external users, Azure DNS handles DNS resolution.
          - For internal users, bypass Azure Front Door and route directly to the Application Gateway.
       - Ensure DNS records are up-to-date and correctly configured.
          - In the event of a diaster, plan for the need to keep both public and private DNS records accurate post any required failover.

 **Continuous Monitoring and Incident Response**
    - **Logging and Analysis**:
-      - Collect logs from all components (Application Gateway, Azure Firewall, VMs).
+      - Collect logs from all components (Application Gateway, Azure DNS, and Azure Front Door).
       - Use Azure Log Analytics or Azure Monitor Logs for centralized analysis.
    - **Incident Response Plan**:
       - Define procedures for handling failures.